SunPengChuan/wgdi/README.md

 If you use wgdi in your work, please cite:

-> Sun P, Jiao B, Yang Y, et al. WGDI: A user-friendly toolkit for evolutionary analyses of whole-genome duplications and ancestral karyotypes[J]. bioRxiv, 2021. **doi:** https://doi.org/10.1101/2021.04.29.441969
+> Sun P., Jiao B., Yang Y., Shan L., Li T., Li X., Xi Z., Wang X., and Liu J. (2022).
+WGDI: A user-friendly toolkit for evolutionary analyses of whole-genome duplications and ancestral karyotypes.
+Mol.
+Plant. doi: https://doi.org/10.1016/j.molp.2022.10.018.

 ## News